-I used to know this guy in college who got A's for everything bu hardly seemed to study at all, and got all As.
+I used to know this guy in college who got A's for everything bu hardly seemed to study at all.
 Annoying, right?
-While we were all sweating bullets with pre-exam anxiety, cramming like crazy the day and night before finals, Haru was at home, chilling, playing video games.
-He didn’t need to study, he said, because he'd "done the work" during the semester.
+While we were all sweating bullets with exam anxiety, cramming like crazy the day and night before finals, Haru was chilling, playing video games.
+He didn’t need to study, he said, because he'd "already done the work" ... during the semester.

 We were all in awe of Haru, thinking he had a photographic memory or some other amazing cognitive talent that the genetic gods did not bestow onto the rest of us.
-Or perhaps he just had a secret list of effective study tips for college.
-It wasn't until later that we learned that Haru wasn’t the reincarnation of Albert Einstein.
-He just knew how to study effectively.
+It wasn't until later that we learned that Haru wasn’t the reincarnation of Albert Einstein, he just knew how to study effectively.

-If, however, you work with your brain’s cognitive hardwiring—rather than struggling on in spite of it or even against it—you can massively increase your rate of knowledge retention and decrease the amount of time you need to spend studying.
+If, however, you work with your brain’s cognitive hardwiring, just like Haru—rather than struggling on in spite of it or even AGAINST IT—you can massively increase your knowledge retention, while decreasing the amount of time you need to spend studying.

 Sounds like one of those too-good-to-be-true infomercials, doesn’t it?
-The ones with the smiling housewives that make motherhood look like a detergent-fuelled dream devoid of backache, bacteria, and kid barf.
+The ones with the smiling housewives that make motherhood look like a detergent-fueled dream devoid of backache, bacteria, and kid barf.
 It smells like banana bread and freshly-baked lies.

 - Two approaches to studying